Pep Guardiola has been named the League Managers Association manager of the year after a record-breaking season with Manchester City.

 The LMA League One Manager Of The Year award went to Shrewsbury’s Paul Hurst, whose team finished third behind Blackburn and champions Wigan.
 The Shrews saw off Charlton to book their place in the play-off final at Wembley, where they will face either Scunthorpe or Rotherham.

-John Coleman collected the League Two award after Accrington Stanley claimed the title with 93 points.
+John Coleman collected the League Two award after Accrington Stanley claimed fourth-tier title with 93 points.

 Chelsea manager Emma Hayes won the FA Women’s Super League award after leading her side to a league and cup double.